proa-data/proa-tools-records/README.md

 ### Pagination

 It can be disabled and restored (enabled) clicking a certain button.
+By default, at the beginning, activated; but it is possible to start disabled (with `pt-no-pagination` attribute).

 Both directives are required to paginate: